Decision makers in the European Parliament (EP)

 Ongoing work

 I investigate representation in the European Parliament (1999-2014) before and after the legislation of quotas in several member states.
-Absent quotas, I find that biased selection leads to female representatives who pursue longer careers and perform better at equal levels of effort.
-When quotas are legislated, parties emphasize women’s service records during reselection.
-Women are thus incentivized to put in more effort.
+Absent quotas, I find that biased selection leads to female representatives who aim at longer careers and perform better at equal levels of effort.
+When quotas are legislated, parties emphasize women’s record of service during reselection.
+Women are thus incentivized to provide more effort.

 A draft version can be found here.